Personal profile

 Biography

-Dr Aleksandra Galetin is a Professor of Translational Pharmacokinetics in the Division of Pharmacy & Optometry, School of Health Sciences, and Deputy Director of the Centre for Applied Pharmacokinetic Research (CAPKR, https://www.capkr.manchester.ac.uk/), University of Manchester.
+Dr Aleksandra Galetin is a Professor of Translational Pharmacokinetics in the Division of Pharmacy & Optometry, School of Health Sciences, and Deputy Director of the Centre for Applied Pharmacokinetic Research (CAPKR), at the University of Manchester.
 In 2004 she was appointed as a Pfizer Lecturer at the University of Manchester, following her position as a Postdoctoral Research Associate in the CAPKR.
-She is the recipient of the 2012 ISSX European New Investigator Award and 2015 AAPS Meritorious Manuscript Award for outstanding achievements in pharmaceutical sciences.
-She was a member of the ISSX Council (2017-2021) and in 2022, she has started her term in office as ISSX President-Elect; her role as ISSX President will begin in 2024 (https://www.issx.org/).
+Dr Galetin is the recipient of the 2012 ISSX European New Investigator Award and 2015 AAPS Meritorious Manuscript Award for outstanding achievements in pharmaceutical sciences.
+She was on the ISSX Council (2017-2021) and rejoined the Council in 2022 as ISSX President Elect.
+She was President of ISSX in 2024-2025 (https://www.issx.org/) and is one of the initiators of the ISSX Africa Chapter.

-Prof. Galetin has published more than 120 research papers in highly cited peer reviewed journals (H index 49, >6,700 citations), received numerous invitations to present at international meetings and supervised/mentored over 40 PhD students and postdoctoral research associates.
+Prof. Galetin has published more than 135 research papers in highly cited peer reviewed journals (H index 55, >8,330 citations).
+She has been listed in top 0.66% Stanford list of highly cited researchers in 2025.
+She has received numerous invitations to present at international meetings and has supervised/mentored over 45 PhD students and postdoctoral research associates.

 Research interests